Explore Iraq’s Endangered Monuments With Google’s New Online Exhibition

 In an effort to preserve the country’s historic sites and expand public knowledge of their importance, Google Arts & Culture and the World Monuments Fund launched an online platform in early June that showcases the unique stories of Iraq’s treasured monuments under threat.
 The interactive site, Preserving Iraq’s Heritage, allows people anywhere to tour a diverse range of the country’s ancient landmarks through a series of immersive digital exhibitions created by a team of archaeologists, researchers, historians, and local experts.

+The preservation project features exclusive drone footage of ancient Iraqi sites and rare visual documentation of structures that have been damaged or destroyed or are in need of restoration.
+The online platform also features immersive 3D models of now-eroded architecture, such as the kingdom of Babylon’s famous Ishtar Gate, which was originally constructed around 575 B.C.E. and served as a main gateway to the city.
 “This is an opportunity to communicate a much broader story about Iraq,” Chance Coughenour, program manager at Google Arts & Culture, said in conversation with AFAR.
 “Sure, you’ve heard of Babylon, but have you ever seen it in 3D?
 When you pick up your phone and explore this platform virtually, users will have the opportunity to be exposed to Iraq’s cultural heritage in a completely new way.”

 Creating the digital renderings for Preserving Iraq’s Heritage required intensive collaboration enacted both locally and globally.
 Under the direction of the Iraq State Board of Antiquities and Heritage and the World Monuments Fund, the nonprofit CyArk compiled data from detailed laser scannings of the various archaeological sites, which later informed their digital documentation.
 But the architectural drawings, 3D models, and drone-shot imagery displayed across the platform aren’t only intended for curious viewers to explore.
 Much of the information can be used to help conservators make choices for preservation efforts in the area.